 Have you ever had the chance to see an Elk?
 If so, have you ever seen one along the coastline?
 The Tule Elk of Point Reyes National Seashore provide an amazing opportunity to photograph these large animals with the stunning background of the California coast.
 They are also approachable enough to take close up pictures.
+You will have multiple opportunities to take images of these majestic animals during this Tule Elk Photography Workshop.

 – Digital SLR Camera *